Trade, food security and sustainable agriculture

 - –

-—-. was one in ten of the world’s population.
-That is, 768 million people were undernourished in 2020.
-Survey data on experienced food insecurityFood insecurity is a situation where and individual cannot reliably access or afford healthy food.
+—-, between 691 and 782 million people, or nearly one in ten globally, were undernourished in 2022.
+Survey data indicates that 11.3 per cent of the world’s population faced severe food insecurityFood insecurity is a situation where an individual cannot reliably access or afford healthy food.
 The FAO describes a moderately food insecure person as someone who cannot afford a healthy diet. has experienced uncertainty about the ability to access food and is likely to skip meals occasionally because of lack of resources.
 A severely food insecure person has at times run out of food and has during the last year gone a whole day without food.
 For SDG indicator 2.1.2, food insecurity is estimated based on survey data using the Food Insecurity Experience Scale developed by FAO.
 It consists of eight questions pertaining to whether the respondents or their families have reduced the quantity or quality of consumed food over the last 12 months because of lack of resources. -—

 – ‒